danyk20/MQTT_Benchmark/README.md

   sudo docker run --rm -it -d --name emqx -p 1883:1883 -p 8083:8083 -p 8084:8084 -p 8883:8883 -p 18083:18083 emqx
   ```

-> [!WARNING]
+---
-> In case you plan to run both brokers at the same time, make sure to have them use different ports to listen for incoming TCP connections.
+:warning: In case you plan to run both brokers at the same time, make sure to have them use different ports to listen for incoming TCP connections.

-> [!TIP]
+---

+---
-> You can start and stop both brokers using Docker Compose if you have it installed.
+:+1: You can start and stop both brokers using Docker Compose if you have it installed.

 Start both brokers:
 ```shell